Clueliss/garrysmod-docker/README.md

 ## Documentation

 ### Ports
-The container uses the following ports:
+The container uses the following ports (by default):
 * `:27015 TCP/UDP` as the game transmission, pings and RCON port
 * `:27005 UDP` as the client port